supersimplesuper/docs/website/docs/software_partners/tutorials/getting_started/index.md

 Note the `id` from the response as you'll need it in the next step.

 ::: info
-`target_origin` is the domain where you'll embed SuperAPI iFrames.
-For local development, use `localhost`.
+`target_origin` is the origin where you'll embed SuperAPI iFrames.
+For local development, use `http://localhost`.
 See the [MDN docs on targetOrigin](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage#targetorigin) for more detail.
 :::

 ## Step 3: Create a product API key